Chatham Center: Chatham One

 The Chatham One high rise building was part of the original plan for Chatham Center and is a mixed use building.
 The first nine stories contain 230000 sqft of office space and are separate from the top 11 floors which contain a hotel.

 Early tenants of the office space included Travelers Insurance, Westinghouse Electric, and the National Steel Corporation.
 Today, major tenants include Allegheny County Economic Development and the Pittsburgh Penguins offices.

 When originally opened in 1966, the hotel on the upper half of the building was a 450-room Howard Johnson's Motor Lodge.
 The Motor Lodge included a pool on the eleventh floor, a bar, restaurant, and signature Red Coach Grille.
 The Chatham Center Howard Johnson was designed to be an upscale hotel version of the traditional roadside Howard Johnson.

 Hyatt Corp took over the hotel site in 1976 and renamed the hotel, the Pittsburgh Hyatt House at Chatham Center.
 Extensive renovations took place and the number of hotel rooms were reduced to 406.
+When the Hyat House branding was phased out, the hotel was later renamed the Hyatt Pittsburgh.

-The hotel made one last change in 1996 when it was sold to Marriott and underwent a new $8 million renovation.
-The number of rooms were reduced to 396 rooms and six suites and is currently operated under the name of the Pittsburgh Marriott City Center Hotel.
+In 1996, Host Marriott entered into a joint venture with Interstate Hotel Corporation and bought the Hyatt Pittsburgh for $18.5 million.
+Marriott assumed operation and the hotel was renamed the Pittsburgh Marriott City Center Hotel.
+It underwent an $8 million renovation, during which the number of rooms was reduced to 396 and six suites.

 In 2014, UPMC agreed to sublease the Heinz 57 Center and move 550 employees from One Chatham Center after Heinz had vacated the space after a round of layoffs in 2013.

 In 2015, HSBC Bank USA bought One Chatham Center at a sheriff's sale for $2,321.

-In 2017, Core Realty bought One Chatham Center for $8 million, and is currently turning floors 4-8 into apartments.
-3 and 9 will remain as office space.
+In 2017, Core Realty bought One Chatham Center for $8 million and converted the vacant lower office levels to The Washington at Chatham apartments.

 Chatham Two

-Chatham Two is a 16-story, 340000 sqft high rise office building built between 1980 - 1981.
+Chatham Two is a 16-story, 340000 sqft high rise office building built between 1980 and 1981.
 It was planned by then owner, Prudential Insurance Company, and was considered the first of many high rises built during Pittsburgh's Renaissance II building boom of the 1980s.
 The entire building is dedicated to office space and was 75% pre-leased prior to completion.
 The Chatham Two building is in the modernist style of architecture and is completely covered in mirrored glass and aluminum framing.
 It was designed by the architectural firm of Burt Hill Kosar Rittelmann Associates and construction was by Mellon-Stuart Co.